 Consulting with a legal expert can help you draft a comprehensive and unilateral pricing policy that includes clear guidance on what your brand permits or does not permit (such as free shipping, product bundling, etc.), who it applies to, what products it covers, and the consequences for resellers who violate your policy, all presented in such a way that your brand doesn’t run afoul of antitrust laws.

 A MAP (Minimum Advertising Pricing) policy is a pricing policy set by a manufacturer that tells resellers and brands the lowest cost they can advertise or print for that manufacturer’s products.
-According to Cobb, brands creating a pricing policy should create a MAP policy.
+According to Cobb, brands creating a pricing policy should create a MAP policy to ensure their ecommerce growth.

 Aside from incorporating recommendations made by a legal counsel, there are a few things Cobb said MAP policies should do.
 One is to retain competitive pricing.